normanmaurer/blog.normanmaurer.me/blog/2013-10-28-Less-known-concurrent-classes-Part-1.md

 author: normanmaurer
 ---

-Today I want to talk about one of the less known utility classes when it comes to atomic operations in Java.
-Everyone who ever has done some real work with the java.util.concurrent package should be aware of the Atomic* classes in there which helps you to do atomic operations on references, Longs, Integers, Booleans and more.
+Today I want to talk about one of the lesser known utility classes when it comes to atomic operations in Java.
+Everyone who ever has done some real work with the `java.util.concurrent` package should be aware of the Atomic* classes in there which helps you to do atomic operations on references, Longs, Integers, Booleans and more.

 The classes in question are all located in the [java.util.concurrent.atomic package](http://docs.oracle.com/javase/7/docs/api/java/util/concurrent/atomic/package-summary.html).
 Like: